| Home What's New Psychoanalytic Writings Psychotherapy Service Email Forums and Groups Process Press Links | Robert M. Young Online Writings

 the subject of intense controversy, culminating in a recent, good collection on the

-Even the most oft-cited criteria for diagnosing the most
+validity of the concept (Silver and Rosenbleuth, 1992) Even the most oft-cited criteria for diagnosing the most

 well-established psychiatric syndromes are not the exclusive domain of, say, the